-A chattel mortgage is the most popular asset finance structure in Australia.
+A chattel mortgage — also known as a commercial goods loan at most major banks — is the most popular asset finance structure in Australia.
 You own the asset from day one, claim GST upfront, and deduct interest and depreciation.
 Here's everything you need to know.

 A chattel mortgage is a business loan secured against a moveable asset (a "chattel").
 The lender provides the funds to purchase the asset, and you grant them a mortgage over it as security.
 Ownership transfers to you immediately — the lender holds a charge on the asset until the loan is repaid.